AndyB-WHG/e-volve-retail/README.md

 ## Deployment

-The application has been deployed using Github, Heroku and Amazon AWS and can be replicated via the following process:
+The application has been deployed using Github, Heroku, Amazon AWS and Stripe and can be replicated via the following process:

 ### Part 1.
 Github & Heroku